Referensi dan Snapshot

 let second_length = calculate_length(@arr1); // Calculate the current length of the array

-The @arr1
+The @rec

 .
-Because a snapshot is an immutable view of a value at a specific point in time, the usual rules of the linear type system are not enforced.
+Because a snapshot is an immutable view of a value at a specific point in execution, the usual rules of the linear type system are not enforced.
 In particular, snapshot variables always implement the Drop

 trait, never the Destruct